MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/create-quote-pdf.md

 ---
-title: "Create PDF files from sales records - Sales Enterprise | MicrosoftDocs"
+title: "Export sales records to PDF in sales"
 description: "Create PDF files of sales records that look professional and read-only using your standard word templates and share it with your customers." ms.date: 09/30/2021 ms.topic: article